 If you think you have symptoms

-- you should stay at home and isolate and only leave home to get a test.
-You should isolate for 10 days.
+You should book a PCR test as soon as you can.
+You should stay at home and isolate and only leave home to get a test.

 Getting tested while on holiday in Cornwall

 You can still access PCR tests while you are here on holiday if you feel unwell.
 Please use the link above to book your test.